jclc/tiralabra-compression/README.md

 ## Running unit tests

-If you created makefiles with `MAKE_TESTS` enabled, tests should have been compiled in the build directory.
-Run tests with `ctest --output-on-failure` or equivalent in the build directory.
-Tests are run automatically in the 'test-resources' directory located in the source directory and will fail if the directory and files within are not present.
+If you created makefiles with `MAKE_TESTS` enabled, tests should have been compiled in the build/tests directory.
+Run tests with `ctest --output-on-failure` or equivalent in the build/tests directory.

+Note that the tests require the test-resources directory located in the source directory to be present.
+The tests will fail if the directory and files within are not present.

 ## Projektin dokumentaatio